nhsbsa/nhsbsa-digital-playbook/src/testing/acceptance-testing.md

 'Formal testing with respect to user needs, requirements, and business processes conducted to determine whether a system satisfies the acceptance criteria and to enable the user, customers or other authorized entity to determine whether to accept the system'.
 ISQTB

 All of our acceptance tests within the NHSBSA test community are created in BDD using cucumber whether this is for manual or automated tests.
-The tool choice for these BDD scripts comes from the NHSBSA Test Tech Stack.​​​​​​​
+The tool choice for these BDD scripts comes from the NHSBSA Test Tech Stack.

 Our BDD tests are centred around the users and their behavioural needs and requirements hence our tests are focused from the perspective of the user and not a third person.
 All wording is in clear natural english language and does not include technical or test jargon or speech, for example in our tests we don't press this or click that like in more traditional test plans and scripts.
 We talk as the user would express a scenario or situation 'Given I am on the NHSBSA PPC website, When I want to buy a 12 month PPC Then I will able to buy a 12 month PPC'.